 General

 Established on May 20th, 1959, the Marin Resource Conservation District (MRCD) is a service organization that provides private and public land stewards with information, technical assistance, and funding to implement conservation projects in Marin County.
 Our programs are voluntary and innovative, relying on local history to guide our decisions about the future of our working landscapes.
-MRCD is governed by a board of five agricultural producers and run by a small staff.
+MRCD is governed by a board of 5 landowners and run by a small staff.

 Special District Status and Public Accountability